nicholaschiasson/inglix/README.md

 Basically, inglix opts for slight optimizations, omitting arguably less useful letters which would normally be used to denote implicit or nearly "silent" phonemes.
 In cases like these, it should be virtually impossible for ambiguity to arise for the majority of English readers (at least, among those who share the Standard Canadian accent).

-See the [exceptions]() section for a comprehensive explanation for each case which breaks the "rules" of inglix.
+See the [exceptions](#exceptions) section for a comprehensive explanation of each case which "breaks the rules" of inglix.
+If we are doing things right, you shouldn't even immediately realize that these are exceptions at all, until we actually point them out.

 </details>